Vyral/base-template/_posts/2021-02-01-being-there-for-your-clients-in-a-stressful-market.md

 {% include pullquote.html %}

 Lastly, you also need to educate your clients on how to win in this market.
 That could mean advising buyers not to ask for concessions, to purchase a home as is, pay with cash, and more.
-For sellers, new listings are coming on the market with 20 to 35 listings all in a short span, which can be stressful; preparing them for the onslaught of activity they’ll face could include just telling them to go out of town for a few days while you take care of the showings.
+For sellers, new listings are coming on the market with 20 to 35 showings all in a short span, which can be stressful; preparing them for the onslaught of activity they’ll face could include just telling them to go out of town for a few days while you take care of the showings.
 Additionally, be sure to **explain to your sellers that they need to act fast**—this isn’t the time to hem and haw.
 If a buyer’s offer isn’t chosen in this market, they need to move on to have a chance at getting the next home.

 Whether you’re working with a seller or buyer, just remember that we’re all in this together.
 Let’s work cooperatively and stay positive so that we can do the best for our clients.